qiarhadempta/Post-Quantum-TLS-Research/README.md

 # Post-Quantum TLS 1.3 Performance Analysis

-This repository documents an independent research project comparing the performance of post-quantum digital signature algorithms — ML-DSA (lattice-based) and SLH-DSA (hash-based) — against classical RSA in TLS 1.3, under degraded network conditions.
+This Github repository documents an personal research project comparing the performance of post-quantum digital signature algorithms such as ML-DSA (lattice-based) and SLH-DSA (hash-based), against classical RSA in TLS 1.3, under degraded network conditions.

 ## Research Overview